 Also keep in mind that our modern way of life has changed certain “escape and evasion” paradigms.
 Especially living in the information age, you should understand that everything you have ever done electronically has “stuck”.

 You can no longer expect to move to some far away, small town on the other side of the country, and just assume a new identity in order to distance yourself from past deeds and outcomes, criminal or not.

-There are too many databases, too many networks and too many organizations and agencies that talk, sharing data.
+There are too many databases, too many networks, and too many organizations and agencies that talk, and sharing data.
 It is hard to get people off your scent once they have it.

 For that reason, sometimes the best places to “hide” are the places you would instinctively think are some of the worst.
 Sometimes the best place to hide is right out in the open, or right behind the people who are looking for you.

 Option 1: Rural Town

 Heading to a rural town is often seen as the best option for dealing with martial law.
 It is true that rural towns have much to recommend them…

 Depending on the scope and breadth of martial law that has been declared, they might even be completely untouched and relatively unwatched compared to larger, more important settlements.